 In general, babies learn to recognize their name and will acknowledge it by turning their head or with some other obvious gesture.
 In children diagnosed with autism, four out of five did not fit this behavior.
-This means that some children with autism will still respond to their name, and some without will not respond, but this is one of the earliest strong indicators.
-Research suggests that this particular behavior is linked to the language challenges that often accompany autism.
+This means that some children with autism will still respond to their name, and some without will not respond, but this is one of the earliest strong warning signs of autism spectrum disorders.
+Research suggests that this particular behavior is linked to language challenges, including delayed language skills, that often accompany autism.

 2. They Don’t Imitate Behavior